flutter/website/flutter-for-react-native.md

 };
 {% endprettify %}

-Similar flow is followed in Flutter but it uses the [`dart:io`](https://docs.flutter.io/flutter/dart-io/dart-io-library.html) core HTTP support, so to create an HTTP Client we need to add an import.
+A similar flow is followed in Flutter but it uses the [`dart:io`](https://docs.flutter.io/flutter/dart-io/dart-io-library.html) core HTTP support, so to create an HTTP Client we need to add an import.

 <!-- skip -->
 {% prettify dart %}
-import 'package:flutter/services.dart';
+import 'dart:io';
 {% endprettify %}

 The client supports HTTP operations, such as GET, POST, PUT, DELETE.